apache/cassandra-analytics/cassandra-analytics-core-example/README.md

 I have a 3 node setup, so I configure Sidecar for those 3 nodes.
 CCM creates the Cassandra cluster under `${HOME}/.ccm/test`, so I update my `data_dirs` and `staging_dir` configuration to use my local path.

-Finally, run Cassandra Sidecar, we skip running integration tests because we need docker for integration tests.
-You can opt to run integration tests if you have docker running in your local environment.
+Finally, run Cassandra Sidecar.
+We skip running integration tests because the integration tests take quite some time.
+You can, of course, choose to run them (and should when working on the sidecar the project itself).

 ```shell
 user:~$ ./gradlew run -x integrationTest